A small thyroid gland typically indicates reduced thyroid tissue volume, which may be linked to hypothyroidism or other underlying health conditions.

 Congenital Hypoplasia or Agenesis

-Some newborns have underdeveloped or absent thyroid glands due to genetic mutations or developmental defects during fetal life.
-These children require early diagnosis through newborn screening programs since untreated hypothyroidism impairs growth and brain development dramatically.
+Some newborns have underdeveloped, misplaced, or absent thyroid glands due to developmental differences during fetal life.
+These children require early diagnosis through newborn screening programs because untreated congenital hypothyroidism can impair growth and brain development dramatically.

 Treatment Options Related to Small Thyroid Glands